Freedomeri/PRIBER/README.md

 ```

 ## Start
-You should first finetune a Bert model by specifing task and dataset.
+1, You should first finetune a Bert model by specifing task and dataset.
 You can refer to our colab notebook:"train_PRIBER.ipynb".
+Rename the model file to "pytorch_model.bin" and store it together with json file "config" and text file "vocab".

+2, Run "Two_parties_infer.py" with hyper-parameters:
+--task Structured_Beer --